CloudNatPrivTeamGreen/TAPIRA/README.md

   pipenv shell
 ```

-This will spinup a virtual environment for you.
+This will spin up a virtual environment for you.
 After that execute the following:

 ```bash
   pipenv install